Circuito Urbano Bilbao

 The Circuito Urbano Bilbao was a 4.037 km street circuit in Bilbao, Spain.
 It was used only once in 15–17 July 2005 for an event of the Formula Renault 3.5 Series, Eurocup Formula Renault 2.0 and Eurocup Mégane Trophy championships.

 Winners

 Lap records

-The official lap records at the Circuito Urbano Bilbao are listed as:
+The fastest official lap records at the Circuito Urbano Bilbao are listed as: